Systrader97/HarmoCheck/README.md

 ## Harmonization classification

 At each level, the calculated TAE is compared with the analyte-specific total allowable error (TEa).
-The TFT study applied TEa criteria derived from the EFLM biological-variation database; HarmoCheck exposes the TEa thresholds in the application settings so that they can be reviewed or updated before analysis.
+We applied TEa criteria derived from the EFLM biological-variation database; HarmoCheck exposes the TEa thresholds in the application settings so that they can be reviewed or updated before analysis.

 | Harmonization level | Criterion |
 | --- | --- |